 10. Moscow, Russia

 If there’s one place I wanted to go my entire life and couldn’t contain my excitement when I finally arrived at 22 years of age, it was Moscow.
-There’s such an incredibly backstory to Russia that it is impossible not to want to visit it and see it first hand.
+There’s such an incredible backstory to Russia that it is impossible not to want to visit it and see it first hand.
+And there’s no denying Moscow is one of the most underrated cities in Europe.
 Don’t miss nearby St Petersburg (much more tourist-heavy but certainly worth a visit).